AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-troubleshooting.md

 ## Data Views page

-While browsing the list of data views, you may encounter the following warnings .
+While browsing the list of data views, you may encounter the following warnings.

 ### `Unknown community`